rgl/terraform-aws-eks-example/README.md

   [`images` local variable](ecr.tf), and upload the corresponding container images.
 * Demonstrate how to manually deploy a Kubernetes application.
+  * Expose as a Kubernetes `LoadBalancer` `Service`.
+Note that this results in the creation of an [EC2 Classic Load Balancer (CLB)](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/introduction.html).

 # Usage (on a Ubuntu Desktop)

 Install the dependencies: